Venus Envy (webcomic)

-Venus Envy is a webcomic written and designed by a trans woman, and artist, named Crystal Frasier.
-(Note: When the comic was released, she used the name "Erin Lindsey," with the fact she is the author of the webcomic confirmed by various tweets from her account on the topic.)
-It was first released in 2001.
-In addition to dealing with the themes of transgender people and gender transition, the strip also deals with other themes such as adolescence in general, William Shakespeare and women's soccer.
+Venus Envy is a webcomic written and drawn by Crystal Frasier (Note: When the comic was released, she used the name "Erin Lindsey," with the fact she is the author of the webcomic confirmed by various tweets from her account on the topic.) beginning on 6 November 2001 and running as a serialized comic from 1 December 2001 to 30 January 2014.
+The comic was updated daily on Frasier's personal website.
+It follows Zoë, a 16-year-old trans woman who is beginning her gender transition.
+In addition to dealing with themes of transgender people and transition, the strip also serves as a coming-of-age story, and prominently features Zoë's interests such as William Shakespeare and women's soccer.

 Plot

-Zoë Carter has severe depression and is sent to therapy after telling her parents about transitioning to a teenage girl, leading to problems in Punxsutawney, Pennsylvania, with the family relocating to the fictional town of Salem, to begin anew.
+Zoë Carter has severe depression and is sent to therapy after telling her parents that she wants to transition.
+This causes problems in her home town of Punxsutawney, so the family relocates to the fictional town of Salem to begin a new life.